ray-project/ray/doc/source/cluster/kubernetes/examples/gpu-training-example.md

 First, we create a Kubernetes cluster `gpu-cluster-1` with a node (`e2-standard-8`: 8 vCPU; 32 GB RAM).
 Second, we add a new node (`n1-standard-8`: 8 vCPU; 30 GB RAM) with a GPU (`nvidia-tesla-t4`) to the cluster.

-# Step2: Deploy a Ray cluster on Kubernetes with KubeRay (operator)
+# Step 2: Deploy a Ray cluster on Kubernetes with the KubeRay operator.

 :::{note}
 To learn the basics of Ray on Kubernetes, we recommend taking a look